 The Green Dot (Der Grüne Punkt), German dual system of the waste collection and separation was introduced in 1991.
 The goal of this dual system is to keep recyclables as long as possible in an economic cycle by high-quality recycling.
 It is no wonder that Germany boasts the highest recycling rate in the world.
 The rate for municipal waste rose from 56% in 2002 to 67% in 2016.
 This goal was achieved so fast that Germany ended up reaching the 2020 target of increasing the recycling percentage for municipal waste four years earlier.

 Germany’s waste management success really comes down to two factors:

-First, one being the strong government policy.
-And the second, the German citizens being bros and embracing recycling fully.
-The recycling success comes primarily from strong government policy and proactive public action.
-It is also the responsibility of the expat community to make sure that our host country stays as clean and green as possible.
+First, strong government policies.
+And second, German citizens being total bros and embracing recycling fully right from the beginning.
+Which is why it is also the responsibility of the expat community to make sure that our host country stays as clean and green as possible.